danemacmillan/canadasmotorcycletest/README.md

 ### UPDATE: Moved to GitHub for posterity (not in original README)

 I uploaded the content of this repository to be preserved for posterity.
-It was my interpretation of a cart exercise that was given to me in June 2014.
+It was my interpretation of a shopping cart that I provided in June 2014.
 I landed the job.
 I made updates to the code on January 17th, 2015 (about 8 months later) because some asset URLs were no longer valid.
 The Git commit history shows the progression of the exercise.